ganesh-legend/Grafana-Prometheus-Monitoring/README.md

 WantedBy=multi-user.target
 ```

-#### This command according to our configuration, node_exporter what i have set up , may differ in your case
+#### This command according to your configuration, node_exporter what i have set up here, may differ in your case
 ```bash
 sudo mv node_exporter.0.27-amd /etc/node_exporter
 ```